Mr. Cooper Group: Nationstar (1994-2018)

-Mr. Cooper Group
+Mr. Cooper Group (2018-present)

 In 2018, Mr. Cooper paid out millions of dollars in settlements in New York and California due to various violations of state banking laws.

 In 2020, Mr. Cooper originated over 146,000 mortgages with a total value of over $36 billion.
 In 2020, Mr. Cooper agreed to a $91 million settlement with the CFPB, all 50 states, and three U.S. territories, for mishandling foreclosures and borrowers' payments.
 More than $74 million of the settlement was directed back to consumers whose homes were foreclosed on while waiting for approval of their loan modifications and consumers whose monthly payments were increased without notice or consent.

 On October 31, 2023, Mr. Cooper was the subject of a cyber-attack which compromised customer data.
-In March 2025, Rocket Companies Inc. announced that it was purchasing Mr. Cooper in a $9.4 billion, and all-stock deal that closed October that year.
+In March 2025, Rocket Companies Inc. announced that it was purchasing Mr. Cooper at $9.4 billion, an all-stock deal that closed October that year.